 Θ is the contact angle in the illustration above.
 As the drop of water spreads across a surface and the dome becomes flatter, the contact angle corresponds by reducing as well.
 If the drop of water beads up on the surface (as you might see on a water resistant article of clothing or a waxed car) the dome becomes taller and the angle becomes larger.

-This indicates whether the drop of water is more attracted to itself or to the surface it is on.
+When the angle the drop makes with surface is measured, the resulting angle indicates whether the drop of water is more attracted to itself or to the surface it is on.
 Invisible forces on the surface of the material are acting on the water drop as soon as contact is made.